hbctraining/Intro-to-shell-flipped/schedule/README.md

 > If you are not logged into O2 or are not on a compute node, please follow the steps below:
 > 1. Log in using `ssh rc_trainingXX@o2.hms.harvard.edu` and enter your password (replace the "XX" in the username with the number you were assigned in class).
 > 2. Once you are on the login node, use `srun --pty -p interactive -t 0-2:30 --mem 1G /bin/bash` to get on a compute node.
-> 3. Proceed with the self learning once your command prompt has the word `compute` in it.
+> 3. Proceed once your command prompt has the word `compute` in it.
 > 4. If you log out between lessons (using the `exit` command twice), please follow points 1. and 2. above to log back in and get on a compute node when you restart with the self learning.

 2. Please **study the contents** and **work through all the code** within the following lessons: